 The LL.M.
-Externship Program, launched in Fall 2013, gives LL.M. students the opportunity to engage in for-credit externships with a wide variety of host organizations, including non-profit organizations, corporate legal and compliance departments, government organizations, and law firms.
+Externship Program gives LL.M. students the opportunity to engage in for-credit externships with a wide variety of host organizations, including non-profit organizations, corporate legal and compliance departments, government organizations, and law firms.
 Such placement experiences are intended to enrich the educational experience students receive in the Law School’s doctrinal courses and to promote students’ professional development by assisting them in integrating legal theory with skills and professional values.

 The educational goals of Fordham’s LL.M.
 Externship Program are as follows:

 Training Students in Lawyering Skills

 Placements should offer opportunities for students to appreciate some of the competencies required for legal practice in the U.S. (for international students) and/or to learn and explore competencies required in a particular practice area or setting.
 Placements also frequently offer exposure to skills such as time management and law office operations.

 Development of Professional Identity